Repotting Snake Plants: The Mix To Use & How To Do It

 Do Snake Plants need deep pots?

 No. Their rhizomes spread out rather than grow deep.
-A deep pot means more soil mass which can lead to them staying too wet.
+A deep pot means more soil mass, which can cause the root ball to stay too wet.

 Do Snake Plants like small pots?